Min Festival

 Myths of God Min

-Min’s cult began and flourished around Coptos (Koptos) and Akhmim (Panopolis) of upper Egypt.
+Min’s cult began and flourished around Coptos (Koptos) and Akhmim (Panopolis) of Upper Egypt.
 His other associations include the eastern desert and links to the god Horus.
-Flinders Petrie excavated two giant statues of Min at Qift, which are now in the Ashmolean Museum, and some think that they are predynastic.
+Flinders Petrie excavated two giant statues of Min at Qift, which are now in the Ashmolean Museum, and some think they are predynastic.
 Although not mentioned by name, egyptologists found a reference in the Pyramid Texts that may refer to Min:

 he whose arm is raised in the East

 His importance grew in the Middle Kingdom when he became more closely linked with Horus as the deity Min-Horus.
-By the New Kingdom, he was also fused with Amun in the form of Min-Amun, the serpent Irta, a kamutef (the “bull of his mother” – aka father of his mother as well as her son).
+By the New Kingdom, he was also fused with Amun in the form of Min-Amun, the serpent Irta, a kamutef (the “bull of his mother” – aka father of his mother and her son).
 Min, as an independent deity, was also a kamutef of Isis.
 One of Isis’s many cult places throughout the valley was at Min’s temple in Koptos as his divine wife.
 Min’s shrine was crowned with a pair of bull horns.

 As the central deity of fertility and possibly orgiastic rites, Min became identified by the Greeks with the god Pan.
 However, his main worship centres remained at Coptos and Akhmim (Khemmis).
 One feature of Min worship was the wild prickly lettuce Lactuca serriola (the domestic version of which is Lactuca sativa (lettuce)), an aphrodisiac opiate quality and produces latex when cut, possibly identified with semen.
 He also had connections with Nubia.